iam91/formFactory/README.md

 #### template
 `template` is a javascript object with two properties:`template` and `getInfo`.
 `template` is a template string.
 It provides the html template for a field.
-`getInfo` is a function taking an HTMLInputElement object as an input, and returning an HTMLElement object showing the message for this field.This function is provided for formFactory to find the element to display messages, since user provides the template.
+`getInfo` is a function taking an HTMLInputElement object as an input, and returning an HTMLElement object showing the message for this field.
+This function is provided for formFactory to find the element to display messages, since user provides the template.
 For example
 ```javascript
 var template = {